Please see below the most frequently asked questions answered for you.

-All our ranges are made from mild steel which means they are extremely robust and have a long life span.
+All our ranges are made from mild steel and aluminum which means they are extremely robust and have a long life span.
 Another advantage of using steel means that frames can be moulded into a variety of shapes, allowing the Rooflight Company to work with architects and specifiers on the most complicated of shapes and sizes.

 As a British manufacturing company we design and assemble all our roof windows and rooflights at our Oxfordshire factory.
 We are proud to be part of the British manufacturing industry.

 A G-Value measures the amount of solar transmittance (or heat) that enters through the glass.
 Solar heat gain can be beneficial in the winter, as it reduces the need for heating, but in the summer can cause overheating.
 Typically G-values will range between 0.2 and 0.7, with solar control glazing often having a G-value of less than 0.5.
 Specialist coatings can be applied to the glass to reduce the amount of heat gained in a building.

 G-Values are becoming increasingly important as we use more and more glass in building construction to maximise natural light.
 Whilst the inclusion of natural light is a critical part of designing modern buildings (or renovating heritage buildings), any great design should also factor in solar gain to ensure that a room will not overheat and can manage temperatures in a suitable and energy-efficient way.